-To ensure sufficient confidence in a security test laboratory’s competence and capabilities, certain security requirements need to be met.
-Specifically, Authorised GSMA NESAS Test Labs must be ISO/IEC 17025 accredited to perform tests, as defined in the 3GPP Security Assurance Specifications.
+Security test laboratories need to meet certain security requirements to build sufficient confidence in their competence and capabilities.
+Therefore, Authorised GSMA NESAS Test Labs must have ISO/IEC 17025 accreditation to perform tests, as defined in the 3GPP Security Assurance Specifications.

 The guidelines for GSMA’s Network Equipment Security Assurance Scheme (NESAS) Security Test Lab Competency

 GSMA has guidelines for candidate NESAS test labs and ILAC member accreditation bodies, on how to demonstrate competency, and include NESAS in the scope of their ISO/IEC 17025 accreditation.
 So test labs can engage with the accreditation body of their choice.
-Therefore, please view the guidelines here.
+Please view the guidelines here.